gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ![1-controllerpcb](../img/controllerpcb/1-controllerpcb.webp)
 1. On the front face of the conductor PCB, [add the 28 5mm LEDs](digitpcbassembly.md#add_the_28_leds) as previously completed for the digit PCBs.
 Be sure to insert the LED anode (long pin) into the through hole marked with a `+`.
 Do not solder the 5mm LED into the `Top-LED1` or `LWR-LED1` location on the conductor PCB.
 Instructions later in this tutorial will detail how to install the 3mm LEDs into the `Top-LED1` and `LWR-LED1` locations.
 Finish soldering the 28 5mm LEDs by snipping all the pins flush on the back side of the conductor PCB, resolder each snipped pin into a smooth bead, then remove the flux with cotton dabbed with isopropyl alcohol.
 ![2-controllerpcb](../img/controllerpcb/2-controllerpcb.webp)
-1. On the back face of the conductor PCB, [add the motor pins](digitpcbassembly.md#add_the_motor_pins).
+1. On the back of the conductor PCB, [add the motor pins](digitpcbassembly.md#add_the_motor_pins).
 Note the highlighted sections in the picture below that there are two additional motor pins (pairs) you'll need to add for the colons, and an additional 3-pin connector for the Digital Humidity and Temperature (DHT) sensor.
 Don't forget to snip all the pins flush on the back side of the conductor PCB, resolder each snipped pin to a smooth bead, then remove the flux with cotton dabbed with isopropyl alcohol.
 ![3-controllerpcb](../img/controllerpcb/3-controllerpcb.webp)

 ## Colon Segments LEDs